CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 In the next chapter we are going to have a look at other possibilities of modularisation.
 Particularly, we are going to focus on the difference between static and dynamic linking, launch time of the app based on the number of modules, and compile time of each different approach from on a developer's change in the codebase to a full clean build and similar to an incremental build.

-# Benchmarking of the different architectures
+# Benchmarking of Modular Architecture

-When choosing an architecture for an app or any kind of Application Framework, different performance metrics and the working structure should be considered.
-The metrics in focus of in the following section are app size, app compile time, memory usage and - most interestingly -  app launch time.
-These metrics will be compared for static and dynamic linking for different architectures.
+When choosing an architecture for an application or any type of application framework, there are several performance metrics and working structures to consider.
+The metrics we will focus on in the following section are application size, application compile time, memory usage and, most interestingly, application launch time.
+These metrics are compared for static and dynamic linking for different architectures.

-The first architecture is the modular architecture with four/five layers, as described in the previous chapters, but without the usage of the separation of the frameworks into core and implementation.
-The second architecture is simmilar to the previous one, but with a combined domain and service layer, resulting in a three-layered architecture.
-The third and final architecture resembles the approach of separating the modules into their protocols and implementations frameworks, as described in previous chapters with the Core modules.
+The first architecture to be benchmarked is the four-layer modular architecture described in the previous chapters, but without the separation of frameworks into core and implementation.
+The second architecture is similar to the previous one, but with a combined domain and service layer, resulting in a three-layer architecture.
+The third and final architecture is similar to the approach of separating modules into their protocols and implementation frameworks, as described in previous chapters with core modules.

-As a baseline comparison, a monolithic app will be used.
-In this app, code is not separated into different modules.
-All the code is directly added into the main app's project in Xcode.
-It does therefore not use any linking at all.
-In the following comparisons, it is often compared to the statically linked applications, as monoliths are closer to statically linked applications then dynamically linked ones.
-For launch time, monolith applications and statically linked ones behave very simmilar.
+A monolithic application is used as a baseline for comparison.
+In this application, the code is not separated into different modules.
+All code is added directly to the main application project in Xcode.
+It therefore does not use any linking at all.
+In the following comparisons, it is often compared to the statically linked applications, as monoliths are closer to statically linked applications than dynamically linked ones.
+At launch time, monolith and statically linked applications behave similarly.

 ## Test setup
-For testing the different architectures, it wasn't feasibly to migrate a working app of considerable size into the different architectures, as this would take quite a lot of time and effort.
-Instead, a code generator has been written.
-This generator can dynamically generate enums, protocols and corresponding implementations according to a template and replace the name of the file.
-These files also reference each other, so an implementation of protocol A will reference protocol B. While generating these files, they are structured automatically by the generator according to the architectures that are benchmarked against each other.
-The contents of the files try to resemble real-world projects and use complex features like `Combine` and generics.
-The generated swift files were then combined into an iOS App project using `xcodegen` to generate the coresponding Xcode project files.
+In order to test the different architectures, it wasn't feasible to migrate a working application of significant size to the different architectures, as this would take a lot of time and effort.
+Instead, a code generator was written.

+The generator can dynamically generate enums, protocols and corresponding implementations according to a template and replace the name of the file.
+These files also reference each other, so an implementation of protocol A will reference protocol B. As these files are generated, they are automatically structured by the generator according to the architectures being benchmarked against each other.

+The content of the files tries to resemble real-world projects, using complex features such as `Combine` and generics.
+The generated swift files were then included into an iOS app project using `xcodegen` to generate the corresponding Xcode project files.

-Using this method, multiple different apps were generated: One monolithic application as a baseline; four apps using the described four-layered-architecutre, four apps using a three-layered-architecture, and four apps using the separated Core module architecture of the four-layered-architecture.
-For each of the architectures (exluduing the monolithic application), four variants of the apps have been generated: two statically linked and two dynamically linked applications.
-One of those two applications with 30 modules and the other one with 300 modules.
-With that strategy, all architectures can be compared for each linking method and how the metrics change with an increased number of modules.
+Using this method, several different applications were created: A monolithic application as a baseline; four applications using the described four-layer architecture; four applications using a three-layer architecture; and four applications using the separated core module architecture of the four-layer architecture.

+For each of the architectures (excluding the monolithic application), four variants of the applications were generated: two statically linked and two dynamically linked applications.
+One of these two applications has 30 modules and the other has 300 modules.

+With this strategy, it is possible to compare all architectures for each linking method and how the metrics change with increasing number of modules.

-The total number of tested applications is 13 (4 different architecture x 2 linking methods x 2 different number of modules + 1 monolith).
+The total number of applications tested is 13 (4 different architectures x 2 different linking methods x 2 different number of modules + 1 monolith).

 For the generation of the swift files, the following templates were used for enums:
 ```swift